The cart abandonment report is where you’ll find metrics like your abandonment rate, recovery rate, and recovered revenue.

 - Recovery rate: the percentage of abandoned carts that converted into orders.

-- Abandoned revenue: the total value of carts that were abandoned in your store.
-This includes carts that didn't have an email address.
+- Abandoned revenue: the total value of recoverable carts (carts with a valid email address) that were abandoned in your store.

 - Abandoned carts: this is the total number of carts that were abandoned in your store.
 This includes carts that didn't have an email address.